46620/configs/README.md

 Basically a dotfile repo but not just all dotfiles and no cool script to set them up.

-Ayumi - Server
+Reiko - Server

 Farris - Main rig

-Holo - VPS
+Ayumu - Arcade Machine (Not in production)